 |

-In 1932, when Marjorie du Cros married R.A.
-Jenks (son of Lord Mayor) in 1932, she wore a similar, although not quite so strictly modern gown.
+Sibyl Cadogan & Lord Edward Stanley By the time Lord Edward Stanley (Earl of Derby) married Sibyl Cadogan in 1917 (pictured right), the fashionable bridal dress had transformed dramatically.
+Simple styles were favored, and Sibyl was the height of this new simplicity.
+She wore a long (but not floor length) dress, swathed at her narrow hips, with plain long sleeves, and a V–ed neckline.
+Her stockings—which actually showed!—were plain white.
+The only hint at bridal sumptuary was her veil, which did not fall over her face, but covered her head and fell backwards—and was long enough to require an attendant to keep it from dragging the ground.
+Elizabeth Bowes–Lyon & the Duke of York Lady Elizabeth Bowes–Lyon married the Duke of York in 1923 (pictured left) with all the pomp and circumstance expected of royalty, despite the fact the she had twice refused his proposals.
+(A hint at the sumptuousness of the affair: The wedding cake weighed 800 pounds and was filled with real gold charms.)
+Her gown was typical of the 1920s, but the look was softened from what Sibyl wore.
+The skirt reached the ankles, had a train, and was trimmed with lace.
+The bodice was entirely of lace, featured long sleeves, and was practically hidden by a lace veil.
+The bride herself designed the gown, and the veil was later lent to the future wife of King George VI.
+Majorie du Cross & R.A.
+Jenks In 1932, when Marjorie du Cros married R.A.
+Jenks (son of Lord Mayor; pictured right), she wore a similar, although not quite so strictly modern gown.
 It was of simple, ankle–length satin, gathered at the bust.
 The neckline was in a V, and her neck was adorned with jewels.
-She carried a large white bouquet, and her headdress harkened back to the Victorian era: it framed her face with white flowers, then trailed, long and flowing, down her back.
-WWII may have made getting married even more popular, but it made brides far more down–to–earth.
+She carried a large white bouquet, and her headdress harkened back to the Victorian era; it framed her face with white flowers, then trailed, long and flowing, down her back.
+Wallis Simpson & King Edward WWII may have made getting married even more popular, but it made brides far more down–to–earth.
 Even the wealthy usually forewent excessive wedding ceremonies; in an effort to be patriotic, they choose basic fabrics trimmed simply.
-Many bridal gowns were designed to be easily converted to evening dresses; when Wallis Simpson married King Edward in 1937, her oh–so–simple dress with its plain long skirt, wide fitted waistband, and simply gathered bodice, topped only with a hat, was widely copied in Europe and America and praised for it’s practicality.
+Many bridal gowns were designed to be easily converted to evening dresses; when Wallis Simpson (pictured left) married King Edward in 1937, her oh–so–simple dress with its plain long skirt, wide fitted waistband, and simply gathered bodice— topped only with a hat, was widely copied in Europe and America and praised for it’s practicality.
 (Her trousseau, however, contained 66 dresses, with matching accessories, by Chanel, Schiaparelli, and Mainbocher—not exactly practical!)
-Princess Elizabeth had the next big royal wedding, to Philip Mountbatten in 1947.
+Princess Elizabeth & Philip Mountbatten Princess Elizabeth had the next big royal wedding, to Philip Mountbatten in 1947.
 Her extraordinary dress showed no sign that England was recovering from war.
 It was fashioned entirely from ivory satin and was decorated with 10,000 seed pearls.
 It had a 15 foot train of lace and the veil had more than 100 miles of gossamer silk thread.
 This was the look that most brides probably wished to emulate, but could not.

 perfect.
 While it was simple, it was not austerely modern and was nothing